nvtkaszpir/MlFastAiBlog/_posts/2020-03-01-ColabGuide.md

 To work with the Fastpages blog clone the repository as described [here](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository)

 It is then easy to synchronize with GitHub, note, don't forget to pull the repo once you saved a notebook version from Colab to GitHub.

+### Avoid conflicting versions

+If you do the following

+- Change file in Colab
+- Save to GitHub
+- Change same file in VS
+- Try to push

+You will have *conflicts in the file** and need command line magic to solve the issue.
+I ended up setting the whole blog up from scratch.

+Better: use **Git: Snyc** which does a **Git: Pull** first and then a **Git: Push**